bcomnes/npm-bump/README.md

 Yes, just pass `secrets.GITHUB_TOKEN` as the `npm_token` input, and set your registry endpoint to `https://npm.pkg.github.com` in the `actions/setup-node` action.

+### Can I consume private Github packages from other repos?

+Yes, but you have to create a new Github machine account, create a Personal Access Token, store it as an action secret, and then use that as the `npm_token`.
+Kind of a PITA.

 ### Can publish to both npm and github?

 No, not right now.
 I couldn't think of why this would be a good reason.
 Open an issue if you have ideas.